talesh/www-project-top-10-for-large-language-model-applications/markdown-to-pdf/README.md

 1. Modify line 57 of `frontmatter.md` to show the correct title of the OWASP Top Ten in the appropriate language

-2. Validate that the ISO code folder for the language exists in the `../1_1_vulns`` folder and that the corresponding CSS file for the language exists in the `styles` folder.
+2. Validate that the ISO code directory for the language exists in the `../1_1_vulns` directory and that the corresponding CSS file for the language exists in the `styles` directory.

 3. Run the following command to generate the PDF: